 Sometimes you need a closer look to determine why a snapshot is rendering as it does.
 Along with pixel and DOM diffs, Chromatic displays the interactive stories just as they appear in Storybook.

-How are changes on builds different from those listed on the PR Screen 'UI Changes' tab?
+How are changes on builds different from those listed on the PR Screen 'Changeset' tab?

 UI tests (shown on the build screen) detect changes between builds, specifically, between the last accepted baseline and the latest build.
 This is useful for detecting defects during the development process and when merging to master to ship.

-In contrast, the PR screen simply shows changes between the latest commit on the PR branch and the ‘merge base’.
-Think of it like the list of UI changes created by the code in the PR.
+In contrast, the PR screen shows the changeset between the latest commit on the PR branch (head) and the ‘merge base’ (base).
+Think of it like code review, but for UI.

 If you accept all the changes, the build will 🟢Pass.
 Future builds whose stories have the same appearance will pass.

-If you deny any of the changes, the build will “fail” and you will need to make code changes (and thus start a new build) to get the build to pass.
+If you deny any of the changes, the build will 🔴Fail.
+You will need to make code changes (and thus start a new build) to get the build to pass.

-When your build is “passed” (all changes accepted), you’re ready to merge visual changes with confidence knowing that your UI is bug free.
+When your build is passed (all changes accepted), you’re ready to merge visual changes with confidence knowing that your UI is bug free.
 Chromatic will update the PR check for “UI Tests” to reflect the build status.
-W

-After you merge your code, Chromatic will also apply accepted baselines to stories on the target branch ensuring you’ll only ever need to accept baselines a single time.
+After you merge your code, Chromatic will also apply accepted baselines to stories on the target branch.
+That means you’ll only need to accept baselines a single time.